Digital vs Physical Sports Cards 2025

 Rise of Digital Sports Cards in 2025

 Digital sports cards, powered by NFT and blockchain technology, allow collectors to buy, sell, and trade authenticated collectibles instantly around the world.
 Platforms like NBA Top Shot have attracted a younger, tech-driven audience, offering interactive features such as real-time stat updates and multimedia highlights.
-Blockchain integration ensures true ownership and security, driving significant growth—helping expand the trading card market to a projected $21 billion by 2034.
+Blockchain integration ensures true ownership and security, driving significant growth—helping expand the trading card market from $12.62 billion in 2024 to a projected $23 billion by 2032.

 The Enduring Appeal of Physical Sports Cards